syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Collection of primitive types

-To display the collection of items in the comboBox drop down, create a [DataGridComboBoxColumn]() and set its [DataGridComboBoxColumn.ItemsSource]() property to a simple collection.
+To display the collection of items in the ComboBox drop-down, create a [DataGridComboBoxColumn]() and set its [ItemsSource]() property to a simple collection.

-To load the `DataGridComboBoxColumn` with a simple string collection, follow the code example:
+To load the `DataGridComboBoxColumn` with a simple string collection, you can refer to the code example below:

 {% tabs %}
 {% highlight xaml %}